 Why Home-school (Parent Directed Education)

 Research clearly shows that homeschooling works.
 Homeschooling leads to a better education, stronger family and a more rounded character:

 Effective education and life’s best lessons takes place within the context of a good relationship with a person who carefully considers one’s thoughts and ideas… and responds to them with respect and dignity.
-The potential for those relationships is best found within the family The curriculum is tailored to the needs of the student rather than forcing the student through an academic assembly line.
+The potential for those relationships is best found within the family.
+The curriculum can be tailored to the needs of the student rather than forcing the student through an academic assembly line.

 - With one-on-one instruction, less time is wasted waiting for the others.